John N. Abrams: Awards and decorations

+Abrams' awards and decorations included: He was inducted into the U.S. Army Officer Candidate School Hall of Fame in 2001.

 Post military

 After retiring, Abrams became a military analyst for the Associated Press.
 He was the president and chief executive officer of John Abrams Learning & Information Systems, Inc., a consulting and technology firm.

-Abrams died at Walter Reed National Military Medical Center in Bethesda, Maryland, on August 20, 2018.
+Abrams died at Walter Reed National Military Medical Center in Bethesda, Maryland, on 20 August 2018.
 He was buried at Arlington National Cemetery.

 Family

 Abrams was the son of Julia Berthe Harvey (1915–2003) and General Creighton W. Abrams Jr. His brothers Creighton III and Robert were also army general officers.

 He married Cecilia Bosico in 1969.
-They were the parents of two daughters, Noël, the wife of Nathan Naylor, and Elizabeth, the wife of Chris Bauernshub.
+They were the parents of two daughters.